edithatogo/mars/docs/README.md

 ## Overview

-The pymars repository now has a complete documentation system using MkDocs with mkdocstrings.
+The mars repository now has a complete documentation system using MkDocs with mkdocstrings.
 This provides:

 1. **Easy-to-read documentation** in Markdown format
 2. **Auto-generated API documentation** from Python docstrings